yejunkimme/FPL_python/BRUNO_v_KDB.md

 ![22_DensityPlot_Matplotlib-min](https://user-images.githubusercontent.com/51032518/103175214-9e74e300-48ab-11eb-916b-b42351019df6.png)
 *bonus: which league's pressure level is high?*

+(Metrics: % of pressure delivered in the att_3rd, PAdj pressure per 90)

 **IF** PL turns out to be the toughest environment for midfielders, this graphic justifies lagging figures for Bruno or KDB's stats)

 ### Highlight Bruno and KDB in extended Histogram to show they are TOP among EU